Welcome to Davidson & Cornelius

 - Acropolis Cafe & Grille – Open for three meals a day, Acropolis Cafe & Grille is the best place to get Greek food in Cornelius.
 The restaurant specializes in pizza and other Greek dishes like lamb chops, moussaka, and spinach pie.

 - Charlotte Douglas International Airport – Both Davidson and Cornelius are a little over 25 miles from Charlotte Douglas International, the country’s sixth busiest airport.
-It is also the main hub for US Airways.
+It is also the main hub for American Airlines.

 - Downtown Davidson – Since its incorporation, Davidson has been a mecca for small businesses, and that fact remains today.
-A simple trip to the Downtown Davidson area can provide residents with hours of shopping at specialty stores like Charlotte Shoe Company, The Davidson College Store, Seasons at the Lake, Dixieland Clothing Company, and Main Street Books.
+A simple trip to the Downtown Davidson area can provide residents with hours of shopping at specialty stores like Charlotte Shoe Company, The Davidson College Store, and Main Street Books.

 - Downtown Cornelius – If you can’t get enough of these locally-owned businesses, head on over to Downtown Cornelius.
 The charming, walkable district features bridal shops, gift shops, consignment stores, restaurants, and some delicious bakeries and candy shops.

 - Birkdale Village – If you can’t find what you’re looking for at one of the local shops, head about five miles to Birkdale Village in nearby Huntersville.
-The mall features familiar stores like Banana Republic, Kirkland’s, LOFT, Bath & Body Works, Barnes & Noble, Gap, Pier 1, and much more.
+The mall features familiar stores like Banana Republic, lululemon, LOFT, Bath & Body Works, Francesca’s, Gap, Pier 1, Williams-Sonoma, and much more.
 It also features several restaurants.

 Entertainment, Nightlife & Things To Do